Re-Tellings Exhibition and a review of my online course in conjunction with Textileartist.org Exploring texture & Pattern

 6th Riga International Textile and Fibre Art Triennial Tradition and Innovation on the theme: Identity!

 In 2018 Latvia will celebrate the centenary anniversary of the Republic of Latvia and the Triennial will be part of the festivity cultural programme.
-I am delighted, and as usual very relieved when I send my artwork abroad, to say that my work This is Me has arrived in Riga for the 6th Riga International Textile and Fibre Art Triennial Tradition and Innovation on the theme: Identity!
-This is me is one of 85 artworks from 28 countries chosen for the exhibition from 218 applications.
+I am delighted, and as usual very relieved when I send my artwork abroad, to say that my work I Am Me has arrived in Riga for the 6th Riga International Textile and Fibre Art Triennial Tradition and Innovation on the theme: Identity!
+I Am Me is one of 85 artworks from 28 countries chosen for the exhibition from 218 applications.

 Individuality, distinctiveness, uniqueness form our identity; who or what we are.
 Visual decoration or types of clothing may suggest class, culture, creed, religion or ethnicity.
 The outer shell and its various wrappings; skin, clothing, accessories, may alter and transform my appearance as they change.